 about, it's the fact that God hates and despises homosexuality above all other sins.
 We know this because ... well ... okay, how do we know

-It turns out that Jesus Christ never said a single word about
+It turns out that, according to the Bible, Jesus Christ never said a single word about

-homosexuality, so it obviously wasn't high on his list of things to worry about.
+homosexuality, so it obviously wasn't high on his agenda.

-Why then do conservative Christians make it seem that homosexuality is a worse
+Why then do conservative Christians make it seem that homosexuality is worse

-sin than the things Jesus did repeatedly, roundly and severely condemn, such as
+than the things Jesus repeatedly, roundly and severely condemned, such as

 Ironically, many modern-day Christians are Pharisees who condemn homosexuals

-when they themselves are guilty of the sins Jesus repeatedly condemned:
+for a "sin" Jesus never mentioned, while they are guilty of the major sins Jesus repeatedly and sternly condemned:

 hypocrisy and failing to treat other people with compassion.
 Jesus said that the